 - Exhale, and round your lower back, so the bottom of the pelvis raises as you lift your upper body an inch higher off the mat.
 Aim the medicine ball higher up your leg as you perform this double crunch, engaging both the upper and lower abs.

 - Inhale, and lower your pelvis and upper back an inch toward the floor.
 This completes one rep.

 - Start in a plank position with your left hand on a five- to 10-pound medicine ball.

 - Keeping your torso square to the floor, perform a push-up by bending and straightening both arms.
 This completes one rep. Remember to duplicate this move with the medicine ball on your right side.

-- If a traditional push-up is too challenging, then lower your knees to the floor.
+- If a traditional push-up is too challenging, lower your knees to the floor.